mattmaniak/fiflo/doc/WORKFLOW.md

 Based on the https://semver.org.

 ## Testing
-Before the stable release, fiflo is tested with the native Linux tty.
+Using LXTerminal daily. before the stable release, fiflo is tested with the native Linux tty.
 Correct rendering of the window depends on quirk emulators implementations.